Binary Mechanisms under Privacy-Preserving Noise: Model

-A profile of types $(x_1,\ldots,x_n)$ is drawn i.i.d.\ from the uniform distribution on $\{-1,+1\}$.
-Individuals have quasilinear preferences over the final allocation and the transfer.
+A profile of types $(x_1,\ldots,x_n)$ is drawn i.i.d.\ from the uniform distribution on $\{-1,+1\}$.\footnote{The measure does not need to be uniform.
+In fact, it is possible to change the type domain to any other bi-valued set with un-even probability ––– that just requires some scaling and normalization.
+For example, if the type space is $\{\ell, h\}$ with probabilities $\{p, 1-p\}$, we can can transform the preference bias from $b$ to $b'$ and the range of $f$ from $\{0,1\}$ to $\{0, M\}$ so that transformed problem becomes isomorphic to the original problem.
+We chose the convention of the uniform measure over $\{-1,+1\}$ because it is standard in the Boolean function literature.} Individuals have quasilinear preferences over the final allocation and the transfer.
 Specifically, the utility of individual $i$, with type $x_i$, from $(f,t_i)\in\{0,1 \}\times\BR$ is

-The parameter $b\in [0,1]$ captures a possible preference bias in favor of the public good.
-For example, when $b=1$, the efficient outcome is to always provide the public good, and when $b=0$, the preferences for public good are \textit{symmetric} around zero, and the efficient outcome coincides with the simple majority rule.
+The parameter $b\in [0,1]$ captures a possible bias in favor of the public good.
+For example, when $b=1$, the efficient outcome is to always provide the public good, and when $b=0$, the preferences for the public good are \textit{symmetric} around zero, and the efficient outcome coincides with a simple majority decision.
 The negative sign before $t_i$ means that the transfers are from the individuals to the planner.

-A key innovation in our paper is noisy preference reports.
-We assume that there is a privacy-preserving device that deliberately adds noise to individuals' reports about their preferences.
-By randomly ``flipping'' an individual's reported type, their concerns over privacy are addressed.
-Any leaked information about an individual's preference can be explained away as the outcome of random noise.